What Is Adult Foster Care?

 How Does It Work?

-Our CARF-accredited AFC program enables care recipients with a physical disability or chronic illness to remain in a home environment with continuous supervision, support and assistance from caregivers who receive a monthly stipend to help with the financial responsibility of providing full-time care.
+Our CARF-accredited AFC program enables those with a disability or chronic illness to remain in a home environment with continuous supervision, support and assistance from caregivers who receive a monthly stipend to help with the financial responsibility of providing full-time care.
 To participate, AFC care recipients must be at least 16 years of age and eligible to receive MassHealth (Standard or CommonHealth).
 Although caregivers are often family members, a prior relationship with the person in their care is not required; however, an AFC caregiver cannot be a spouse or legal guardian.
 Other program restrictions apply.

 Why Choose Us?